KatePaulauskas/dog-grooming-salon/README.md

 # Barks in Bubbles - Dog Grooming Salon

-Barks in Bubbles is a web-based application designed to provide an exceptional dog grooming service in the Cork area through a comprehensive online platform.
+Barks in Bubbles is a website designed for an imaginary dog grooming salon based in the Cork area, aiming to deliver exceptional service through a comprehensive online platform.

 The website offers a seamless and user-friendly interface, allowing customers to easily navigate through information about the salon, including services offered, groomer profiles, and a gallery of previous grooming work.

-With this application, customers can create personal accounts, book and manage grooming appointments, and contact the salon directly through a contact form.
+Using this application, customers can create personal accounts, book and manage grooming appointments, and directly contact the salon via a dedicated contact form.

 ![Responsive Mockup](media/responsive-mockup.jpeg)